The importance of core competencies and what they mean for business growth?

 Knowing your core competencies may also lead you to outsource or divest non-core capabilities.
 In fact, it makes these strategic decisions much easier.

 During my time leading Rackspace UK, there was a part of the business called ServerBeach.
 We launched this to counter the threat of a competitor who was offering cheaper Linux hosting.
-ServerBeach had cheaper hardware and data centres and offered little, if no, support.
+ServerBeach had cheaper hardware and data centres and offered little support.
 And that made it out of profile with Rackspace’s core competency of service quality.

 The three tests for a core competency